 In this article we explain what is Burns Night, why Burns Night is celebrated in Scotland and some of the Burns Night traditions.
-If you will be visiting Scotland when Burns Night 2025 takes place we’ve suggested some places to join in the celebration of Burns Night in Scotland.
+If you will be visiting Scotland in January and get a chance to celebrate Burns Night, you’ll find suggestions for where to join in the celebration of Burns Night in Scotland.

 What’s Burns Night?